pythonanywhere/help_pages/articles/Streamlit.md

 ```bash
 pip install --upgrade pythonanywhere
 ```
-Running that install will make a new command, `pa` available, which we'll be using later.
+Running that install will make a new command, `pa`, available, which we'll be using later.